Sarah McMichael (Chair)

-has enjoyed living in the Forum area for 17 years and is the current Chair.
+has enjoyed living in the Forum area for 18 years.
 Raising a family here, Sarah was one of Lee Forum’s founders, motivated by a desire to give the community a stronger voice in local planning matters.
 She is particularly interested in fostering vibrancy in Lee Green town centre, Lee High Road and smaller shopping parades.

 Marcus Meyers (Treasurer)